HTML structure

 Global messages

-A form absolutely must include two paragraphs enabling the display of the global success and error messages which may arise after submitting the form.
-The environment variables message_ok and message_erreur are the parameters returned by SPIP (using the CVT forms).
+A form must include two paragraphs to show the global success and error messages which may arise after submitting the form.
+The environment variables message_ok

 <div class="formulaire_editer formulaire_editer_site formulaire_editer_site-#ENV{id_site,nouveau}">